charleennewland/blog/kaizen_workshops.md

 11. **Monitor these changes** and evaluate their impact on the process using metrics and KPIs;
 12. **Document the entire kaizen event** for future reference and follow-up.

 This set of 12 steps provides a framework for a successful kaizen event.

+Organizing kaizen workshops offers many advantages.
+With time, it can promote a cultural shift, inspiring employees to embrace continuous improvement.
+Some other **benefits** include:

+**Efficiency improvement-** kaizen workshops identify inefficiencies, streamline workflows, and optimize resource utilization;

+**Employee Engagement-** these workshops empower employees, inspire a sense of ownership and encouraging active participation in the improvement process;

+**Cross-Functional Collaboration-** kaizen workshops bring employees from different departments together, promoting collaboration and breaking down organizational silos.

 Now, let's quickly review the first 3 steps outlined in our kaizen workshop guide.

 <p align="center">